ci-lab-cz/easydock/docs/usage.md

 EasyDock uses an SQLite database to store all inputs, parameters, and results.
 Once initialized, the database preserves all settings for reproducibility.

 !!! info "Database Immutability"
     Once a database is created, most parameters cannot be changed via command line.
 The database is never overwritten.
 Delete and reinitialize if settings are incorrect.
-Direct changes of settings in the database should be done carefully to not create inconsistent settings.
+Direct changes of settings in the database (`setup` table) should be done carefully to not create inconsistent settings.

 ### Basic Initialization